centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

 ====================== ==================================================================================================================================
 _`MAINCONFIGFILE`      The location of the :ref:`main config file <main_cfg_opt>`.
 _`STATUSDATAFILE`      The location of the :ref:`status data file <main_cfg_opt_status_file>`.
-_`COMMENTDATAFILE`     The location of the comment data file.
-_`DOWNTIMEDATAFILE`    The location of the downtime data file.
 _`RETENTIONDATAFILE`   The location of the :ref:`retention data file <main_cfg_opt_state_retention_file>`.
 _`OBJECTCACHEFILE`     The location of the :ref:`object cache file <main_cfg_opt_object_cache_file>`.
 _`TEMPFILE`            The location of the :ref:`temp file <main_cfg_opt_temp_file>`.